liangxioss/gitskills/README.md

   I'm learing git
   hello world
  learning git is happy
- you happy you do ang go
+ you happy you do ang gos